ehlerorngard/recipeCatalog/README.md

 ## the build
 This was something of a time drill.
-The build from start to deployed took me about three days.
+The build from start to deployed took me in the neighborhood of three days.

 ### detours in the build
 While most of the build was quite straightforward, there were a few detours elicited by the idiosyncrasies of bootstrap-tokenfield, as well as by personal choices, especially the choice to disallow creation of duplicate ingredients (which put quite a bit more validation and logic on the backend).